randomwalk94/academic-kickstart/content/home/about.md

 # List your qualifications (such as academic degrees).
 [[education.courses]]
-  course = "PhD in Mathematics"
+  course = "PhD in Mathematics, 2016-present"
-  institution = "Pennsylvania State University, 2016-present"
-  year = ""
+  institution = "Pennsylvania State University" year = ""

 [[education.courses]]
-  course = "BSc in Mathematics"
+  course = "BSc in Mathematics, 2012-2016"
-  institution = "University of Texas at San Antonio, 2012-2016" year = ""
+  institution = "University of Texas at San Antonio" year = ""

 +++